 The growing technological developments have made programming a critical career skill.
-Most things that we see and use in our daily lives are somehow related to technology, which is why many students want to learn programming languages.
-So, today we are here to tell you how to learn R programming in 2021.
+Most things that we see and use in our daily lives are somehow related to technology, which is why many students want to learn computer programming languages.
+So, today we are here to tell you how to learn R programming in 2022.

 If you follow our tips to learn R programming, you can surely learn it with ease.
 R language will not only help you to get a job in the IT industry, but it will also make you eligible for other opportunities where a large set of data is used for analytics-based solutions.

 Before knowing about how to learn R programming, let’s see a basic introduction of R.

 Introduction To R Programming

 R is an open-source, extensible programming language and free analytic software.
 Ross Ihaka and Robert Gentleman developed it in the year 1993.
 R is very popular among data miners and statisticians.
 It includes a large catalog of graphical and statistical methods.

 Many R libraries are developed with R. However, Fortran, C, and C++ are preferred for big computational tasks.
 Several surveys, polls, scholarly literature databases confirm a significant enhancement in R’s popularity.
 Various major companies like Google, Facebook, Wipro, Uber, Bing, Accenture, Airbnb use the R programming language for statistical analysis.

 R software is available freely under the GNU General Public License.
 R has a CLI(command-line interface), yet it supports multiple third-party GUI(graphical user interfaces), i.e., RStudio, Jupyter, notebook interface, etc.